 CAN THE INSURANCE REQUIREMENT BE WAIVED?

-Under limited situations where international students are travelling to their home-country, the student may be eligible to waive the UNC system coverage requirement.
-To seek a waiver, please contact Seth Parrish at email@example.com.
+Under limited situations where international students are traveling to their home country, the student may be eligible to waive the UNC system coverage requirement.

 DOES MY NON-CREDIT INTERNATIONAL TRAVEL REQUIRE APPROVAL BY THE STUDY ABROAD OFFICE?